Coverage Report

 /// or performance related to http/2.
 Safe to keep default unless

-/// underlying network environment or S3 API servers specify otherwise.
+/// underlying network environment, S3, or GCS API servers specify otherwise.

 ///